Basic Information about Japanese Trademark Applications

 As the number of classes increases, the official fees for filing and registration increase.

-According to the Status Report 2022 issued by the JPO, a first action (FA) pendency for accelerated examination is 2.1 months, and the FA pendency for normal examination is 10.0 months.
-The FA pendency means the average number of months from the filing date to the dispatch date of the first examination result (a first office action or notice of allowance).
+According to the IP Statistics Report 2026 issued by the JPO, a first action (FA) pendency for accelerated examination is 1.9 months, and the FA pendency for normal examination is 6.8 months.
+The FA pendency means the average number of months from the filing date to the mailing date of the first examination result (a first office action or notice of allowance).
+The average time from filing to grant is 7.8 months.

 Publication

-The unexamined application is published approximately 3-4 weeks after filing.
+The pending trademark application is published approximately 3-4 weeks after filing.

 Office Action

 When an applicant receives an office action indicating reasons for refusal from the JPO, they are given an opportunity to submit a written opinion and/or amendment within 3 months (40 days for domestic clients) from the receipt date of the office action.
-The response due date may be extended up to 1 month.
+The response due date may be extended up to 1 month by the payment of official extension fees (2,100 JPY).
 Failure to respond to the office action will result in a decision of rejection.

 For example, if a trademark is similar to a previously registered trademark owned by another person and some of the designated goods or services associated with the trademark are identical or similar to the goods or services associated with the previously registered trademark, the trademark application will be rejected based on the existence of the previously registered trademark.